Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-The Dutch flag-carrier KLM permits pets to travel with you in the cabin, as well as in the hold.
+The Dutch flag-carrier KLM permits cats and dogs to travel with you in the cabin, as well as in the hold.
 Your pet and its carrier can be a maximum weight of 8kg, with maximum dimensions of 46 x 28 x 24cm.

 Click here for their full pet policy.